yashodharhajare-wq/voice-of-customer-ai-agent/README.md

 ---

-### 2. Discussion Classification
+## 2. Discussion Classification

-A local LLM classifies each discussion into categories:
+A local LLM classifies each discussion into categories such as:

 * Complaint
 * Praise